angad-singh97/Timestamp-Reranking-Movie-Recommender/README.md

 Temporal Re-Ranking Based Movie Recommender System 🎬✨

 **Overview:**

-An advanced movie recommendation system built using collaborative filtering techniques.
-Through this project, we harness the power of both matrix factorization (SVD) and memory-based (KNNBaseline) algorithms, and even introduce a hybrid approach.
-We simulate user interactions over time, enriching our data, and continuously retrain our models for more accurate and timely recommendations.
+This project is a movie recommender engine written using Python and the Scikit-Surprise libraries to generate better movie recommendations by utilizing temporal user interaction data.
+The project also includes a configurable simulator that demonstrates system usage in multiple Collaborative Filtering techniques (Matrix Factorization and K-Nearest Neighbours).We simulate user interactions over time, enriching our data, and continuously retrain our models for more accurate and timely recommendations.

-**Features:**

-Dual Recommender Engines: Employs both SVD and KNNBaseline recommendation algorithms from the surprise library.

-Hybrid Recommendation: Merges the strength of both algorithms for enhanced user recommendations.

-Dynamic User Simulation: Simulates user behavior to generate ratings, enabling a feedback loop for continuous model improvement.

-Timestamped Recommendations: Recommendations are mindful of the last rated date, keeping them fresh and relevant.

-Evaluation Metrics: Implements precision and diversity metrics to gauge recommendation quality.

 **How It Works:**